plotly/plotly.github.io/tests.md

 ---
-layout: post
+layout: tutorial
 permalink: /tests
-title: "Articles"
 ---

-tests.md
+this is tests.md